URL-Decode

 Result

-• Open the best & free online JSON to XML converter.
+• Open the online JSON to XML converter.

-• You can either copy-paste the JSON string, use the "Load from URL" option, or use the "Browse" option to upload the JSON file.
+• You can either copy-paste the JSON string, use the "Load from URL" option, or upload the JSON file using the "Browse" option.

 • After uploading the JSON file, click on the "Convert" button to convert the JSON file format into an XML file format.

-• The resulted code will be displayed in the "Result" section.
+• The resulting code will be displayed in the "Result" section.

 Why do we use JSON files?

-What is XML, and why is XML used?
+What is XML, and Why is it Used?

-XML stands for Extensible Markup Language (XML).
-It is considered a traditional medium to transfer the data on the internet.
-It stores data in a format that is readable for both the machines and humans.
+XML, or Extensible Markup Language, is a traditional format used for transferring data over the internet.
+It stores data in a way that is both human-readable and machine-readable.

 You can use the XML Viewer/ XML Formatter to edit and display your XML file in a tree view.